loubutch/710020717_Empirical_Project/README.txt

 ## Running Instructions

 To replicate the results, set the main 710020717 folder as the working directory.

+It should be sufficient to to type "make" in the command line to run the Makefile.

+Alternatively, the below can be run individually:
 (1) Run the webscrape_data.py script within the source folder.
 This webscrapes the data from the website linked in the introduction.
 Then the data is saved to data folder.
 (2) Run the data_set_up.py script within the source folder.
 This cleans and reformats the data created from the webscrape.
 Then the data is saved to data folder.
 (3) Run the summary_and_visualisations.ipynb Jupiter Notebook.
 This creates the visualisations used in the blog.
 These visualisations can be viewed either directly in the notebook or will automatically be saved to the results folder.

-The blog post can be accessed using the link within the blog.txt file.
+The blog post and github repository can be accessed using the links within the blog.txt file.

+This has been tested using Python 3.9.13 within VSCode via MacOS.
+Within Python, the following libraries and versions were used:
+> urllib3 2.3.0
+> beautifulsoup4 4.13.3
+> pandas 2.2.3
+> re 2.2.1
+> numpy 2.2.4 (for directly using Jupyter Notebook) and 1.26.4 (for using the Makefile)
+> matplotlib 3.10.1
+> seaborn 0.13.2
+> plotly 6.0.1
+> IPython 9.0.2
+> runpynb 0.3.0